pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

         - SELECT (only dump table)
     - For flush consistency：
         - RELOAD (global)
-    - For flush/lock consistency：
+    - For flush/lock consistency:
-        - LOCK TABLES (only dump table)
+        - LOCK TABLES (only tables to dump)
-    - For TiDB downstream：
+    - For TiDB source databases:
         - PROCESS (global)
 3. Add OnlineDDLChecker to check if a DDL of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
 4. Enhance schema_of_shard_tables.